 \begin{theorem}[Minimality] Let $\A$ be a locally finite hyperplane arrangement in $\R^n$, and let $\M$ be a Euclidean matching on $\sal(\A)$ with base point $x_0$.
 Then the associated Morse complex $\sal(\A)_{\M}$ is minimal (i.e., all the incidence numbers va\-nish). \end{theorem}

-\begin{proof} If the arrangement $\A$ is finite, it is well know that the sum of the Betti numbers of $\sal(\A)$ is equal to the number of chambers \cite{orlik1980combinatorics, zaslavsky1997facing}.
+\begin{proof} If the arrangement $\A$ is finite, it is well known that the sum of the Betti numbers of $\sal(\A)$ is equal to the number of chambers \cite{orlik1980combinatorics, zaslavsky1997facing}.
 By Theorem \ref{thm:matching}, the critical cells of $\M$ are in bijection with the chambers.
-Then the Morse complex is minimal.
+Thus the Morse complex is minimal.

 Suppose from now on that $\A$ is infinite.
 Fix a chamber $C \in \C$, and consider the associated critical cell $\cell{C,F_C} \in N(C)$.
 Recall from the proof of Theorem \ref{thm:matching} the definition of the poset map $\eta \colon \sal(\A) \to \C \times \C$, and let $(C,E)=\eta(\cell{C,F_C})$.
 Since the matching is proper, the set $\eta^{-1}((\C \times \C)_{\leq (C,E)})$ is finite.